Runner Beans: How to grow

 Runner beans are usually sown from April to June.

-Keep on top of weeds by hoeing and water regularly once the first pods have formed.
+Maintenance.
+Keep on top of weeds by hoeing and water quite regularly once the first pods have formed.

 Continue to harvest on a daily basis to ensure continued production.

-Don’t allow pods to mature on the plant as they will go stringy and will stop the plant from producing more runner beans.
+Collect the pods off the plants before they overly mature otherwise they may turn quite stringy and could stop the plant from producing more runner beans.

 Once the plants have finished producing runner beans, dig the bases of the stems and roots back into the soil to act as a green manure.